Shelley Winters: 1970–1999: Later roles

 Winters played Ma Barker in Bloody Mama (1970) a big hit for Roger Corman.
 She had roles in How Do I Love Thee?
 (1970) and Flap (1970) for Carol Reed.
 She returned to the stage to play Minnie Marx, mother of the Marx Brothers in the Broadway musical Minnie's Boys (1970), which ran for 80 performances.
 Winters wrote an evening of three one-act plays titled One Night Stands of a Noisy Passenger (1970–1971), which ran for seven performances; the cast included Robert De Niro and Diane Ladd.
 Winters had the lead in two horror films, Whoever Slew Auntie Roo?
 (1971), and What's the Matter with Helen?
 (1971), and two TV movies, Revenge!
 (1971), and A Death of Innocence (1971).
 She had supporting roles in Adventures of Nick Carter (1972) and had a co-starring role in Something to Hide (1972) with Peter Finch.
 She starred in The Vamp for ITV Sunday Night Theatre.
-In The Poseidon Adventure (1972), she was the ill-fated Belle Rosen (for which she received her final Oscar nomination).
+In The Poseidon Adventure (1972), she was the ill-fated Belle Rosen, a Jewish grandmother who dies in the course of a successful attempt to lead her fellow passengers to safely escape the confines of the cruise ship.
+For this film she received her final Oscar nomination.
 She put on weight for the role and never got rid of it.